alae-touba/software-engineering-notes/java-ee-spring/readme.md

     session.getTransaction().commit();
     ```

-* deleteing the instructor's detail without deleting the instructor
+* deleteing the instructor's detail without deleting the instructor (we must remove the cascading delete in the InstrucorDetail entity)

     we dont want cascading delete in the InstructorDetail.java entity\
 	so we will change its code to look like this